 First, add ice cubes and salt to the top of your garbage disposal.
 Then, turn the disposal on and run cold water down the drain as the salt and ice go down.
 This should take about 10 seconds or so.

-The ice cubes and salt will clean any food residue off of the blades and those hard to reach places as well as sharpen the disposal blades.
+The ice cubes and salt will clean any food residue off of the blades and those hard-to-reach places, as well as sharpen the disposal blades.

 You may be wondering why not hot water??
 Hot water is actually not recommended to use with a garbage disposal because it can liquefy any grease or oils in the drain and cause a clog.

-Now this is great for cleaning the disposal, but it’s not going to do much for that stinky garbage disposal smell…that’s what where the next step comes in!
+Now this is great for cleaning the disposal, but it’s not going to do much for that stinky garbage disposal smell…that’s where the next step comes in!

 Step 2: Repeat with lemons